Wendy Bickmore Research Group

 Scientific Themes

-Chromatin structure, gene regulations, enhancers, epigenetics, nuclear organisation.
+Chromatin structure, gene regulation, enhancers, epigenetics, nuclear organisation, rare disease

 Technology Expertise

-Advanced subcellular imaging, genome and epigenome editing, chromosome conformation capture, chromatin immunoprecipitation.
+Advanced subcellular imaging, genome and epigenome editing, chromosome conformation capture, chromatin immunoprecipitation, engineering biology